 Another benefit of calling us is that we have a wide array of carriers to shop you with.
 From Auto-Owners, Citizens Insurance, Frankenmuth Insurance, Pioneer Insurance to many others.

 We also are able to find much better rates for our clients from Flint, Burton, Lapeer and elsewhere almost 90% of the time.
-Save yourself some money and give us a call or fill out a quote request and we'll reach out to you shortly!
+Save yourself some money and give us a call or click below to request a quote and we'll reach out to you shortly!

-Davison, Burton, Flint, Fenton, Beecher, Flushing, Grand Blanc, Swartz Creek, Linden, Mount Morris, Clio, Argentine, Michigan, Auto Insurance, PLPD Insurance
+Davison, Burton, Flint, Fenton, Beecher, Flushing, Grand Blanc, Swartz Creek, Linden, Mount Morris, Clio, Argentine, Michigan, Auto Insurance, PLPD Insurance, Auto Insurance Quote